spatie/laravel-analytics/README.md

 The value presented as `View Id` prepended with 'ga:' can be used as `siteId`.

 Make sure you've added the `ANALYTICS_SERVICE_EMAIL` to the Google Analytics Account otherwise you will get a `403: User does not have any Google Analytics Account` error.
 [You can read Google's instructions here](http://support.google.com/analytics/bin/answer.py?hl=en&answer=1009702).

+If you want to use the realtime methods you should [request access](https://docs.google.com/forms/d/1qfRFysCikpgCMGqgF3yXdUyQW4xAlLyjKuOoOEFN2Uw/viewform) to the beta version of [Google's Real Time Reporting API](https://developers.google.com/analytics/devguides/reporting/realtime/v3/).

 ## Usage